sakshiag/terraform-cluster/README.md

 # IBM cluster using Terraform
-This example shows how to create a Kubernetes Cluster with Terraform.
-To run, configure your IBM Cloud provider
+This example shows how to create a Kubernetes Cluster with Terraform.test To run, configure your IBM Cloud provider

 Running the example